learnwu/.github/profile/README.md

 Hey Team,

-Welcome to the digital headquarters for **Learnwu (Learn With You)**.
-Everything we build here is a step towards making language a bridge, not a barrier.
+Welcome to our headquarters for **Learnwu (Learn With You)**.
+Everything we build here is a step forward to make EdTech more impactful!

 ## 🎯 Our Purpose

-Our vision is to create the world's most personal and effective platform for mastering a new language.
+Our vision is to create the world's most affordable, flexible, and best quality online tutoring marketplace.

 We achieve this by connecting passionate learners with exceptional tutors through smart, human-centric technology.
 We empower tutors with great teaching tools and delight learners with a seamless, encouraging experience.

+Think Learnwu as if Harvard is built online but being affordable and more impactful.

 ## ✨ Our Principles